Table of contents: Removal ↓ Installation ↓

 Install the crown lock so that the cotter pin can be inserted.

-Use a new cotter pin, hammer the cap with a rubber mallet.
+Use a new cotter pin and hammer the cap in with a rubber mallet.

 Install the rear wheel, lower the vehicle, tighten the wheel bolts crosswise to 110 Nm.

-Fully depress the brake pedal several times to bring the brake pads into position.
+Press the brake pedal fully several times, thereby setting the brake pads to the working position.